In this article, you will learn everything there is to know about setting up an effective Jira Confluence integration.

 Why set up a Jira Confluence integration?

-- For one, stats show that if you’re a Jira Software user there is more than 50% chance you’ll also use Confluence at some point in your career.
+- For one, stats show that if you’re a Jira Software user there is more than a 50% chance you’ll also use Confluence at some point in your career.
 That means there are huge efficiency gains to be made by connecting the two.

 - Talking about efficiency gains, according to Atlassian, 76% of Jira Software users said they shipped projects faster after integrating with Confluence.